Graylog2/graylog-guide-snort/README.md

+# This guide has been archived.
+The information in this guide is very old and likely no longer applicable to current versions of Graylog.
+Please take that into account when reading the following content.

 # How to send Snort IDS alert logs into Graylog

 This guide describes how to send structured Snort IDS alert logs into Graylog.